Beyond the Schema: A Practical Guide to Querying and Interacting with SQLite, MySQL, & PostgreSQL¶

 - Prerequisites : Familiar with

-In our previous post, we explored the key differences in schema definitions across SQLite
+In our previous post, we explored the key differences in schema definitions across SQLite, MySQL, and PostgreSQL using the Exam Management System (EMS) project as a case study.

 Now, let's shift our focus to the equally important aspects of how we interact with these databases: running queries, using their command-line interfaces (CLIs), and understanding connection nuances, especially in a Dockerized environment.

-: This guide draws insights from the following project files (within the ems-db repository):
+ℹ️Note: This guide draws insights from the following project files (within the ems-db repository):

 -